About Poetry Out Loud

 • Community organizations may choose to sponsor a POL competition for students who are unable to participate in a school-based competition.

-• Schools or organizations must register with the Poetry Out Loud Coordinator by December 9, 2022.
+• Schools or organizations must register at this link by December 8, 2023.

 • Poems are selected from the Poetry Out Loud anthology (updated every summer)